morpha21/morpha21/README.md

-Well, I have a Mathematics Bachelor's Degree, and I'm currently learning how to code in Go.
-I have what Datacamp considers to be an intermediate level of knowledge in Python, I know the basics of Bash and I tried some simple things in Java.

-I have interest in Automation, Virtualization, Cryptography, Linux, Network, Machine Learning and Image Processing, but all of that is new to me.
-What is my main focus?
-Let's find out.
+Well, I have a Mathematics Bachelor's Degree, I'm interested in Data Science and Data Analisys, Machine Learning, Image Processing and Computer Vision, and Cryptography but all of that is new to me.
+I'm currently learning some image processing algorithms and implementing them in Go, and most recently, I've been studying Neural Networks, which should appear around here soon.